-Lounais-Suomen Jätehuolto Oy (LSJH) and Technical Research Centre of Finland (VTT) co-ordinate Telaketju, a group of projects and network aiming to build an unforeseen recycling ecosystem for the collection, sorting and further processing of textiles in Finland.
+Lounais-Suomen Jätehuolto Oy (LSJH) and Technical Research Centre of Finland (VTT) co-ordinate Telaketju, a group of projects and a network aiming to build an unforeseen recycling ecosystem for the collection, sorting and further processing of textiles in Finland.
 This network is made up of projects implemented by a wide range of Finnish companies, research organizations, municipal waste management companies, and textile sorters and processors.

 LSJH’s circular economy specialist Sini Ilmonen1 and end-of-life textile expert Inka Mäkiö2 describe that building the Telaketju network and group of projects started with a benchmark trip to Europe, as two initial projects by LSJH, Turku University of Applied Sciences and VTT came to the conclusion that the value chain of used textiles needs stronger collaborations to move towards a complete circular economy of textiles.
 This observation then kick-started Telaketju, which has currently started its fifth project called Business from circular economy of textiles.